 - The dataset will be sorted in descending order.
 See the image below

-Read More: How to Sort Multiple Columns in Excel Independently of Each Other
+Read More: How to Sort Unique List in Excel

 2. Sort Duplicates in Rows